docksal/docksal/docs/docksal-stack.md

 project in dozens of ways.

 fin loads files in a certain order.
-Configuration files that are loaded later overwrite settings from files that loaded earlier.
+Configuration files that are loaded later overwrite settings from files that had loaded earlier.
 The list below goes from earliest to latest in this queue.
 Files at the bottom load the latest.

 You can always see files that were loaded for project by running `fin config`.